Anchorage

 • An outside group will examine the Anchorage Police Department’s policies and produce a report on how the department can reduce police shootings.
 The municipal attorney’s office will be in charge of selecting a third-party entity to oversee the investigation, which will look beyond what is legally permissible by sworn police officers, as internal investigations and courts do, according to the announcement.
 The report will be public.

 • The police department will establish a community advisory committee that will “provide the community a formal role in advising APD.”
 It’s not yet clear what the citizen committee’s powers will be, who will be on it, or how members will be selected.
-Amanda Moser, communications director for the administration, said information on the task force will be disclosed soon.
+Amanda Moser, external affairs director for the administration, said information on the task force will be disclosed soon.

 • A police lieutenant has begun reviewing the past 15 years of officer shootings in Anchorage, a project Case said started shortly after he became police chief in July.
 According to Case, there are an average of three shootings involving Anchorage police in a typical year.
 Though the review is not complete, Case said there are changes the department plans to begin implementing as a result of its early analysis.
 A later report will be public.